HL7/FHIR-IG-Human-Services-Directory/input/pagecontent/examples.md

-# Examples
-The following examples are published with this guide and are available as a downloadable as zip file here (add link).
+The following examples are published with this guide and are available as a downloadable as zip file [here](examples.json.zip).
 They are example instances that demonstrate what the data produced and consumed by systems that conform with this implementation guide might look like.

 ### [Human Services Directory Organizations](StructureDefinition-hsds-Organization.html)
 * [`Example of HSDOrganization`](Organization-HumanSocialServiceOrganization.html)